3rd Year Grinds Free Trial

-At The Dublin Academy of Education we offer all 3rd Year students the chance to try our subjects for free in Killester before committing to a full year of grinds.
+At The Dublin Academy of Education, we offer all 3rd Year students the chance to try subjects for free in Killester and Stillorgan before committing to a full year of grinds.
 At these free trials, students can experience first hand the quality of our teachers and their notes.
+Students can book up to 2 subjects free of charge.

 Weekly Grinds are 60 minutes in duration and are held in a class-based environment.
 The foundation of our Weekly Grinds is ‘exam focus’.
 Our teachers strip away the unnecessary sections of each subject and focus solely on the core, examinable material, the aim of which is increasing students’ exam performance.